 Transitional arrangements for the scheme

 During the first 5 years of the scheme, some carriers will be able to claim a concession for up to 55,000 recently connected greenfield premises per month, or 25,000 potentially concessional premises that are not recently connected greenfield premises.

-- a declaration made under subsection 63(2) of the Telco Act was in force for that carrier on 30 June 2018; and
+- a declaration made under subsection 63(2) of the Telco Act was in force for that carrier on 30 June 2018

-- the declaration required the carrier to connect premises located in a particular development area upon request; and
+- the declaration required the carrier to connect premises located in a particular development area upon request

-- it is a potentially chargeable premises of the carrier; and
+- it is a potentially chargeable premises of the carrier

 - the premises are within the development area and were connected to the carrier’s network, on or before 30 June 2019.

-- during a period of a month or a part of a month in an eligible financial year, the premises were supplied an eligible local bitstream access service, as well as designated broadband services using a local access line; and
+- during a period of a month or a part of a month in an eligible financial year, the premises were supplied an eligible local bitstream access service, as well as designated broadband services using a local access line

 - the arrangement was captured by an Australian Competition and Consumer Commission service declaration under s152AL(3) of the Competition and Consumer Act 2010 (for premises supplied between 1 January 2011 and 30 June 2019) and was in place immediately before the start of Schedule 1 of the Telecommunications Legislation Amendment (Competition and Consumer) Act 2020.